byu-cpe/ComputingBootCamp/website/_selfpaced/vscode.md

 * Run on save
 * Package recommendations

-### Formating Code
+### Formatting Code
 VS Code provides the ability to format your code automatically.
-Depending on the language of your code a formater may be already available for others you may need to install one.
+Depending on the language of your code a formatter may be already available for others you may need to install one.
 Once a formatter is installed it can be configured to format on save.
-Some languages and formaters also all formating on paste or formating when line is completed.
+Some languages and formatters also all formatting on paste or formatting when line is completed.
 You can manually format the code using the keystroke `Ctrl+Shift+I`.
-If you choose to use a formater make sure your formater and settings match those of the project you are working on.
+If you choose to use a formatter make sure your formatter and settings match those of the project you are working on.

 #### Python
-VS code does not by default have a python formater.
-The recommended formater to use is [Black](https://black.readthedocs.io/en/stable/).
+VS code does not by default have a python formatter.
+The recommended formatter to use is [Black](https://black.readthedocs.io/en/stable/).
 To install black simply run
 ```
 pip install black
 ```